F74036506/TOC_Final_Project/README.md

-For the three `advance` sequences, each of them has four states, first three states represent the three stages of each sequence, and the fourth represents the pass stage.
+For the three `advance` sequences, each of them has four states, first three states represent the three stages of each sequence, and the fourth represents that you pass the level.

-It'll print something encourage to congratulate and `go_back` to the `user` state immediately.
+It'll print something encourage words to congratulate you and `go_back` to the `user` state immediately.

-###### Other
+## Other

-Don't worry, there's a file called 'Answer_List.txt' in this folder.
+Don't worry that the question is to hard, there's a file called 'Answer_List.txt' in this folder.

 In this file, there are the answers to all of the questions.